Accidents at Work Claim Solicitors of Manchester

 An employer’s legal obligations

 It is a legal requirement for all employers to have insurance, which is known as Workers’ Compensation.
 This insurance protects their employees in the event of an accident at work.
-This works in a similar way to car insurance – if you have an accident as an employee due to negligence caused by an employer or another member of staff, then this insurance will cover that.
-This also means that if you make a claim, you won’t be claiming against your employer directly.
+It works similarly to car insurance – if you have an accident as an employee due to negligence caused by an employer or another member of staff, then this insurance will cover that.
+This means that if you make a claim, you won’t be claiming against your employer directly.
 Furthermore, an employer cannot legally dismiss you because you have filed an accident or personal injury claim.

-Situations that can lead to an accident claim
+Situations that can lead to accidents at work claims

 There are various situations that can lead to having a valid claim, such as: